-Expectations for 2021/22
+Expectations for 2022/23

-In the 2021/22 financial year, we will continue to focus our efforts on optimising the organisation and increasing the growth in market share and earnings.
-On that basis, the Board of Directors expects turnover in the range of DKK 290 - 310 mio. and EBIT result for the 2021/22 financial year in the range of DKK 13.0-15.0 million.
+In the 2022/23 financial year, we will continue to focus our efforts on optimizing the organization and increasing the growth in market share.
+During 2021/22 we have seen an unstable and volatile macroenvironment affecting the global economy, with inflationary effects on raw materials, energy prices and logistics costs.
+The Board of Directors expects this will continue in 2022/23 and on that basis, the Board of Directors expects turnover in the range of DKK 300 - 320 mio. and EBIT result for the 2022/23 financial year in the range of DKK 14,5 - 16,5 million.

-Particular risks

-Operational risks
+Particular risks Operational risks

 Unforeseen price fluctuations and reduced business activities with major clients could have a negative impact on the company compared to the expectations for the result, but such risks are normal in a trading company.
-The shutdown of society due to COVID-19 could also result in loss of revenue.
-In addition, a larger shutdown in the export markets could also result in loss of revenue and thus earnings.
+Supply chain disruptions due to Covid 19 or other major incidents could result in loss of revenue.
+The company try to mitigate this risk by dual sourcing on most materials.